Holiday Home Marijana Holiday Home Marijana

 It’s free but small.
 No tickets needed, but space is limited.
 Popular nights get crowded.
 Weekends and finale nights fill up fastest.

 Combine with Motovun.
-The two towns are 15 minutes apart.
+The two towns are about 20 minutes apart.
 Have a truffle lunch in Motovun, then drive to Grožnjan for the evening jazz.

 The drive is beautiful.
 The route through inland Istria — rolling hills, vineyards, hilltop villages — is one of the best drives in the region.
 Take your time.